Where the Spies Are: Production

+Val Guest read James Leason's novel Passport to Oblivion and liked it.
+He went into partnership with David Niven and MGM agreed to finance, inspired by the success of the James Bond films.
+MGM insisted the movie be retitled.

-MGM bought the film rights to the novel in 1964, inspired by the success of the James Bond films.
-David Niven was cast in the lead role.
-He was also making Lady L for MGM at the same time but the studio arranged the schedule accordingly.
+Niven was also making Lady L for MGM at the same time but the studio arranged the schedule accordingly.
 Françoise Dorléac was cast off the back of her success in That Man from Rio.

-The film was shot at MGM-British Studios in Borehamwood and on location in England and Beirut.
+Filming took place at MGM-British Studios in Borehamwood and on location in England and Beirut.

 Alfredo Antonini served as the orchestra conductor for the film.

 David Niven and Val Guest took an option on the next five James Leasor books about Jason Love.
 Two of them were written - Passport to Peril and Passport to Peking - with three unwritten.

 A 2019 audiobook version of the novel entitled Passport to Oblivion features George Lazenby as Dr. Jason Love.